MENU

 Imabari City is located in the northeastern part of Ehime Prefecture, Shikoku, almost in the center of the Seto Inland Sea.
 It

-consists of a plain area with a central city, a lush mountainous area, and islands scattered across the Seto Inland Sea, and is home to a population of approximately 140,000 people.
+consists of a plain area with a central urban area, a lush mountainous area, and islands scattered in the Seto Inland Sea, and is home to approximately 140,000 people.

-Known as one of Japan's leading towel production areas, Imabari towels are highly acclaimed for their high quality both domestically and internationally.
-The
+Known as one of Japan's leading towel-producing regions, Imabari towels are highly regarded both domestically and internationally for their high quality.

-However, Imabari also has another, lesser-known side to it: it is Japan's largest maritime city.
+However, Imabari City also has another, lesser-known side: it is Japan's largest maritime city.

 What is a "maritime city"?

-A maritime city is a port city that is a center of economy and culture, with a high concentration of maritime industries such as shipping, shipbuilding, and marine manufacturing (manufacturing of ship parts and machinery).
+A maritime city refers to a port city where maritime industries such as shipping, shipbuilding, and marine equipment manufacturing (manufacturing of ship parts and machinery) are highly concentrated, and which serves as an economic and cultural center.

-In 2005, Imabari merged municipalities, consolidating the maritime industries that were scattered throughout Imabari City and Ochi County into a single administrative district.
+Following the municipal merger in 2005, maritime industries that were scattered throughout Imabari City and Ochi District were consolidated into a single administrative area.

-As a result, Imabari became the number one city in Japan in terms of industrial concentration and production volume, and became "Japan's largest maritime city" as an unparalleled maritime industry cluster in the world.
+As a result, it became the number one city in Japan in terms of industrial concentration and production volume, and was born as "Japan's largest maritime city," a unique hub of maritime industries unparalleled in the world.
 It

-also boasts the largest concentration of shipyards in the country, and in particular, Hashihama Bay, along the coast of Imabari City, is lined with shipyards known as the world-famous "shipbuilding tenements."
+also boasts the largest number of shipyards in Japan, and in particular, the Hashihama Bay on the coast of Imabari City is home to the world-renowned "shipbuilding row houses" where numerous shipyards stand.

 Ships are an important means of transportation